michd/mmpd/README.md

 ## To do:

-- Fix up focused window checking, so it doesn't need to use `Command`, use a library instead.
 - Implement the state keeping component (MIDI etc) and precondition data structures
 - Add some action enum types that allow control of the program (like exiting it, reloading config)
 - Investigate portability to non-linux platforms